HOME - Pastiche Family Portal

 Preheat oven to 350° Fahrenheit.

 Add tomato sauce, molasses, mustard, parsley and hot-pepper sauce and mix welll.
-Cover baking dish and cook in the over for 20 minutes.
+Cover baking dish and bake at 350° for 20 minutes.
+Serve with rice or crusty bread ... mmmm.